 - Design and Customize Your Website

-Throughout this guide, I’ll be building my own real estate website on Bluehost as an example.
-Bluehost offers a domain, business email and professional real estate website for just $3.45/month, and we’ll show you how to get your site up and running in no time.
-To see the end result, check out PrairieHomesIL.com.
+Throughout this guide, I’ll be building my own Bluehost real estate website as an example.
+To see the end result, check out the images below, or head to PrairieHomesIL.com.

-I ended up choosing PrairieHomesIL.com – since my fictional real estate company will be based in Illinois.
-Adding a location in your domain name can be good for your search engine ranking, since visitors typically enter location terms when looking for real estate.
-It can also help you get the coveted .COM domain.
+I ended up choosing PrairieHomesIL.com, since my fictional real estate company will be based in Illinois.
+Adding a location in your domain name can be good for your search engine ranking.
+Not to mention, it helped me get a coveted .COM domain

-Once you’ve found a domain that’s available, you’ll move onto checkout.
+Once you’ve settled on a domain, you’ll move onto checkout.
 Bluehost will ask you to choose your account plan – either 12 months, 24 months, or 36 months – and select any add-ons.

-The $3.45/month pricing is reserved for the 36-month plan.
+You’ll notice the $3.45/month pricing is reserved for the 36-month plan.
 While this may sound like a long commitment, Bluehost does not actually lock you into a contract.
 They allow you to cancel, or switch between plans at any time and receive a prorated refund.
-So, in other words, you aren’t locked into a longterm commitment.

 Next, Bluehost will prompt you to set password.
 This will have to be a combination of letters, numbers, and at least 1 special character.
 Once you’re finished, voila, we can start building your real estate website.